clariont/pore-andela/README.md

 # read me

 ############################################
-make_coll_cyl.py
+**make_coll_cyl.py**
 Makes a giant hexagonal 2D sheet, then "cuts out" a section to use for the cylinder.
+The hexagonal points are the grafted atoms.
+Polymer beads are grown from the grafted atoms.

 Usage instructions:

     enter (approximate) cyl_r, cyl_h, and d (lattice spacing). the actual cyl_r and cyl_h will be given in units of d, the python script prints them out.